 In short, it is a process of testing your theme to see how well it looks in many different browsers, screen sizes, OS, and devices.

 To get started, first go to CrossBrowserTesting.com.
 It’s a paid tool, but you can sign up for a free trial to get free access to run some trials for a limited time.

 Once you have logged in to your test account, go to ‘Live Test’.

-Once you’re in, enter your web address and then select operating system, choose browser type and run your test.
+Once you’re in, enter your web address and then select an operating system, choose browser type, and run your test.

 Thus you can check cross-browser compatibility to compare the layout of your theme to make an informed decision.

 Additionally, you can use the built-in WordPress theme customizer option to view your site on desktop, mobile, and tablet before going live.
 It gives you a little more sharpness to see if the theme is compatible with all devices.

 TIP: In general, WordPress themes follow the standard core “browser support” best practices.
 It means that if you install a theme from the WordPress theme library, it is more likely to be compatible with the Android version, Chrome Android version, Chrome version, Firefox version, Safari version, iOS version, Edge version, and Opera version.
 In fact, many freemium themes are used to add cross-browser compatibility support lists to their documentation.

 5. Speed Check